adamkaspar/HhGlobal.TotalCostCalculator/README.md

 | statusCode    | Error status code    |
 | message    | Basic information about an error.    |

+To change application behavior, like tax and margin rates, you can change it in HhGlobal.TotalCostCalculator.API\appsettings.json file in CostCalculations section.
+You have to re-run the aplication after change.

-Application support Swagger UI in development mode, so it could be tested from this interface as well.
+Application support Swagger UI in development mode on http://localhost:5121/swagger, so it could be tested from this interface as well.

 ## Contributing